JakobSteixner/WeighDust2/README.md

 ===========

-A set of scripts to plot dust concentrations (or rather, aggregate dust loads per square meter surface, which may be more useful for many application) and/or dust transport rates (with current parameters, only alon north-south-axis).
+A set of scripts to plot dust concentrations (or rather, aggregate dust loads per square meter surface, which may be more useful for many application) and/or dust transport rates (with current parameters, only along north-south-axis).

 Requirements
 ====